-Please refer to our "How to Get Started at MBI" page for external users if you are interested in becoming a facility user.
-Information regarding tooling fees is available in the following downloadable PDF, "MBI FY13 External User Rates."
+Please refer to our "How to Get Started as a New User at ATAMI" page for external users if you are interested in becoming a facility user.

 In addition to collaborative work, the facilities, on a pay-for-service basis, provide those who do not have equipment or who need extra bandwidth, with access to high-cost capital equipment and technical expertise.
 We fulfill time-critical needs during production ramp and intense phases of research and development.
 Users include biotech, semiconductor, solar, wood products, defense and advanced materials companies and universities.

 Here are just a few examples of external collaborators: